GeigerJ2/msd-gm-shell/README.md

-# msd-gm-shell
+# Turn your `$SHELL` into a beautiful `$HOME`

-Repository for material for my MSD GM about sexy shell setups on 2024-04-25.
+Repository for material for MSD group meeting about sexy shell setups given on 2024-04-25.

 ## Tools to mention